Sep 20, 2019

 This guide explores the museum fundraising process given this contemporary axis.
-Its ideas and insights are relevant to all levels of staff at your museum, but particularly those in the development, external affairs and event management segments.
-Senior staffers, executive directors and trustees will also find this guide relevant to their outreach responsibilities.
+Its ideas and insights are relevant to all levels of staff at your museum, but particularly those in the development, external affairs, and event management segments.
+Senior staffers, executive directors, and trustees will also find this guide relevant to their outreach responsibilities.

-We hope the nonprofit tips, strategies and event-planning objectives outlined here inspire a new chapter in your donor engagement and fundraising endeavors.
+We hope the nonprofit tips, strategies, and event-planning objectives outlined here inspire a new chapter in your donor engagement and fundraising endeavors.

 Museum fundraising fundamentals

 Before executing new, successful museum fundraising event ideas, your organization must first temperature-check these essential internal operations, ensuring each is in place.
-Neglecting any of the following will make the already time- and labor-intensive act of fundraising all the more difficult.
+Neglecting any of the following will make the already time- and the labor-intensive act of fundraising all the more difficult.